suryayada/Blinkit_Grocery_Data_Analysis/README.md

-project Blinkit Analysis, involves analyzing sales data from a dataset named blinkit_data.
+Project Blinkit Analysis, involves analyzing sales data from a dataset named blinkit_data.
 Here's a breakdown of what you've done:

 1. Data Importation and Cleaning
 Imported data using SELECT * FROM blinkit_data.